spacemarcio/streaming-data-warehouse/README.md

 3. In `redshift` folder there are SQL queries to create tables to recive data.

 4. In `producer` folder theare scritps to prepare and emulate stock price stream events.

+## Cured pain points

+The most harmless part of this system was send the data to Redshift.

+When data comes from Firehose, you just have to certify that CloudWatch logs will be store, they are very informative.
+I had problems based on Redshift endpoint, IAM permissions, and copy options [ variables in JSON files must be in the same order that Redshift table ].

+It takes a lot of time to figure out how to load processed data from EMR to Redshift.
+The easy way is to use Airflow Operator, but another popular solution is to use Lambda functions and Redshift boto3 client.